Gillian-Delvigne/Gillian-Delvigne/README.md

 <br>
 <br>

-<p align="justify">I’m a software engineering student at Campus 19, driven by a deep passion for technology, continuous learning, and crafting elegant solutions to complex problems.
+<p align="justify">I’m a software engineering student at 42 Belgium, driven by a deep passion for technology, continuous learning, and crafting elegant solutions to complex problems.
 My journey into the digital world is rooted in curiosity and a diverse professional background that shaped my adaptable and creative mindset.</p>

 <h4>From Humanities to Code</h4>

 <p align="justify">My professional path started outside tech: as a linguistics lecturer and digital learning manager, I honed skills in communication, pedagogy, and project management.
-These experiences taught me to think critically, solve problems effectively, and deliver meaningful solutions — skills I now channel into software development.</p>
+These experiences taught me to think critically, solve problems effectively, and deliver meaningful solution, skills I now channel into software development.</p>

 <h4>What I Do</h4>

-<p align="justify">At Campus 19, I’ve embraced the challenge of rigorous, peer-driven learning in software engineering, working on diverse projects, from algorithmic puzzles to full-fledged applications.
+<p align="justify">At 42 Belgium, I’ve embraced the challenge of rigorous, peer-driven learning in software engineering, working on diverse projects, from algorithmic puzzles to full-fledged applications.
 I thrive on exploring new technologies and taking part in collaborative projects.</p>

 <details>
 <summary>Display my 42 cursus (common core) progress</summary>